 What Is Home Health Care?

 As mentioned earlier, home care and home health care are very similar to each other.
-Their main difference is that home health care deals with a chronic medical condition.
+Their main difference is that the latter deals with a chronic medical condition.
 Thus, it employs a full team of professionals that will oversee a patient’s needs.

 The length of home health care also depends largely on the discretion of doctors.
 They might prescribe it for a given amount of time as long as they see symptoms of the illness.